Atman50/emacs-config/README.md

 ```

-<a id="org4496953"></a>
+<a id="org21fa2eb"></a>

 ### Other useful packages

-Ok, a little tired of documenting each package on it's own.
+OK, a little tired of documenting each package on it's own.
 These packages are just generally useful.

 `which-key` very helpful for finding way around.